Muadh-Adekunle-Monsuru/University-Notes/ENT 201/Class 3.md

 - Changing the style of delivery, size, packaging, shape, color, material of the product.

 **Why do entrepreneur set up businesses in an industry in which they have experience.**
-They can introduce new ideas that will add value to the product or service they bring into the market.
+They can identify areas they can introduce new ideas that will add value to the product or service they bring into the market.

 #### What is Business Opportunity
-A business opportunity is a favorable set of circumstance and condition that create need for a need for a new product, service or business.
+A business opportunity is a favorable set of circumstance and condition that create need for a new product, service or business.
 Opportunities occur when people discover a problem that can be helped with a product or service or when people decide they have certain needs or wants to satisfy.

 **What are the four essential qualities of a business opportunity**: